 Do you want to know how to light a charcoal grill without lighter fluid or chimney?
-Then, spend only three minutes to know the six best and effective methods to light a charcoal grill without using lighter fluid or chimney.
+Then, spend only three minutes to know the six best and most effective methods to start your charcoal grill now.

 Every product is independently reviewed and selected by our editors.
 If you buy something through our links, we may earn an affiliate commission at no extra cost to you.

 On the other hand, their alternatives are more environmentally friendly and inexpensive.
-These methods definitely save your time and make your food even more delicious.
+These methods definitely save you time and make your food even more delicious.

 No lighter fluid, no chimney, no hassle!
 Let’s start.